EvaFrossard/EvaFrossard.github.io/index.md

 While analysing and drawing conclusions from this simple regression would be quite naive, it highlights an essential fact : **Each reaction influences the recovery in a unique way.** That is why caution is needed when handling your popularity crisis : One wrong move, and it's **done**.

 <div style="border-left: 4px solid #51247a; padding-left: 20px; font-size: 18px; background-color: #DFC5FE">
-  As the next step, and in order to get some unbiased results and make the proportion of recoveries meaningful, we sample our dataset through **propensity score matching**.
+  As the next step, and in order to get some unbiased results and make the proportion of recoveries meaningful, we sample our dataset through <b>propensity score matching</b>.
 This balances the dataset regarding the variable whose effect we want to observe, enabling us (and you !) to draw more accurate conclusions.
 </div>

 <div style="border-left: 4px solid #51247a; padding-left: 20px; font-size: 18px; margin-top: 0;">
   <details open>
-    <summary style = "font-size: 18px; cursor: pointer;">Ollama </summary>
+    <summary style = "font-size: 18px; cursor: pointer;">Propensity score matching </summary>
       <b>Propensity score matching</b> is a statistical technique used to estimate the effect of a treatment by accounting for the features that predict receiving the treatment.
 It is used to reduce selection bias by balancing the features between treated and untreated subjects.
    </details>
 </div>